qcf-568/MIML/models for CIML/Readme.md

 The SAFM model is available at Google Drive and [Baidu Drive](https://pan.baidu.com/s/1PnLepP7bAd-8L5NcUGBx4A?pwd=SAFM).

-Commands to run the classifier:
+Commands to run the classifier to catogerize the image pairs into SPG or SDG:
 ```
 CUDA_VISIBLE_DEVICES=0 python classify_convxl.py
 ```